Energinet-DataHub/ARCHIVED-geh-charges/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients.Registration/documents/documentation.md

 The NuGet package `Energinet.DataHub.Charges.Clients.Registration` contains functionality to register the Energinet.DataHub.Charges.Clients NuGet package using SimpleInjector.

-The NuGet package also contains functionality to register the `ChargeLinksClient` to an `IServiceCollection`.
+The NuGet package also contains functionality to register the `ChargesClient` to an `IServiceCollection`.

 To learn more about the `Energinet.DataHub.Charges.Clients` NuGet package or GreenEnergyHub in general, please visit this [`link`](https://www.nuget.org/packages/Energinet.DataHub.Charges.Clients/)